 2 x D trumpet & 1 x Bb cornet

 2 x "pea-shooter" tenor trombones, and 1 x "pea-shooter" bass trombone (in F: though only one note is just off-range for a G trombone)

 2 x violin, 2 x viola, and 2 x cello; it helps if the viola players can also play reorders for the few bars in the Magnificat

 1 x chamber organ and (optionally) 1 x harpsichord

-The instruments play wherever Monteverdi specifically wrote for them, but, in addition, doubling parts have been included in the psalms, the hymn, and the certain places in the Magnificat, using orchestration of the editor's choice.
-The intention is to make sensible use of the forces available - something that (arguably) Monteverdi would have done in any actual performance.
+The instruments play wherever Monteverdi specifically wrote for them, but, in addition, doubling parts have been included in the psalms, the hymn, and the certain places in the Magnificat.
+The doubling parts are allocated to instruments according to the editor's choice, and will not necessarily correspond to those in other editions; the intention is to make sensible use of the forces available - something that (arguably) Monteverdi would have done in any actual performance - without blindly doubling everything..